KultrinhaGihub/Bootlogos-SM8350-AC.2/README.md

 2. Why does it have less bootlogo than repository Bootlogos-SM8350-AC.1?

 **R**.
-Because these are the most official ROMs I've found, if you want to help me find more official or unofficial ROMs, contact me on Telegram.
+Because these are the official ROMs I've found, if you want to help me find more official or unofficial ROMs, contact me on Telegram.
 [Kultrinhaa_](https://t.me/KultrinhaaKKKK)

 # - Requirements -
 - Unlocked Bootloader